mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/TAM_ENVELOPES.md

 <img src="/admin/images/uploads/face-render.jpg" alt="FACE Render" width="80%" />
 <img src="/admin/images/uploads/face-envelope.jpg" alt="FACE Envelope" width="80%" />

-The FACE is a CMU modular structure, the dimensions are 12.9m x34.3m (442.5m<sup>2</sup>).
+The FACE is a CMU modular structure, the dimensions are 12.9m x 34.3m (442.5m<sup>2</sup>).
 The Envelope is designed for single story construction and can either be lengthened or shortened by the standard bay length.

 ### 6. Standard Adaptive Wood Structure (SAWS)

 <img src="/admin/images/uploads/saws.png" alt="SAWS Render" width="80%" />
 <img src="/admin/images/uploads/saws-envelope.jpg" alt="SAWS Envelope" width="80%" />

-The SAWS and SAWS1 are wood structures with concrete foundations, the dimensions are 12.9m x34.3m (442.5m<sup>2</sup>) for a single story and (885m<sup>2</sup>) for two stories.
+The SAWS and SAWS1 are wood structures with concrete foundations, the dimensions are 12.9m x 34.3m (442.5m<sup>2</sup>) for a single story and (885m<sup>2</sup>) for two stories.
 The Envelope is constructed of wood.
 It is designed for single or two-story construction and can either be lengthened or shortened by the standard bay length.
 This is a great choice for Billeting, Administrative Spaces, and Operations.

 ### 7. Multi Use Tall Envelope (MUTE)